-- identifies priority areas for urban development within Greater Christchurch; - identifies Key Activity Centres which provide a focus for high quality, and, where appropriate, mixed-use development that incorporates the principles of good urban design; - avoids urban development outside of existing urban areas or greenfield priority areas for development, unless expressly provided for in the CRPS; - protects outstanding natural features and landscapes including those within the Port Hills from inappropriate subdivision, use and development; - 5. protects and enhances indigenous biodiversity and public space; - maintains or improves the quantity and quality of water in groundwater aquifers and surface waterbodies, and quality of ambient air;
+- 1. identifies priority areas for urban development within Greater Christchurch; - identifies Key Activity Centres which provide a focus for high quality, and, where appropriate, mixed-use development that incorporates the principles of good urban design; - avoids urban development outside of existing urban areas or greenfield priority areas for development, unless expressly provided for in the CRPS; - protects outstanding natural features and landscapes including those within the Port Hills from inappropriate subdivision, use and development; - 5. protects and enhances indigenous biodiversity and public space; - maintains or improves the quantity and quality of water in groundwater aquifers and surface waterbodies, and quality of ambient air; - 7. maintains the character and amenity of rural areas and settlements;